lupestro/rfcs/text/0322-deprecate-copy-copyable.md

 During the deprecation period, the `Ember.copy` method and the `NativeArray.copy` methods will carry a deprecation warning.
 We will remove `Copyable` from `NativeArray` and change  `Ember.copy` to consistently use the common array copy mechanism to copy arrays rather than sometimes delegating.
 We will move the assertion that an `EmberObject` must be  `Copyable` to the clause that handles non-array objects.

 We need a way to deprecate use of the `Copyable` mixin.
 If the penalty for adding code in such a common place isn't too high, we could have `core_object.extend()`  check for `Copyable` and deprecate accordingly.
-We will also supply a new eslint warning that flags the deprecated use of `Copyable`.
-(This may be our first eslint check for deprecations.
-We may want to consider adding others at the same time.)

 Those using the add-on will need to mechanically adjust any uses of  `myArray.copy(deep)` to  `copy(myArray, deep)` in order to avoid the deprecation message.